TerjeNorderhaug/person8-mongo/README.md

 # cljsnode

+Reference implementation for universal (nee isomporhic) Clojurescript React SPA.
-Clojurescript based reference SPA on Heroku using node express, bootstrap, reactjs/reagent and Kioo templates, demonstrating "isomorphic" clojurescript shared between frontend and backend and Figwheel hotloading code changes to both.
+Runs on Heroku using node express, bootstrap, reagent and Kioo templates, with code shared between frontend and backend, where Figwheel hotloads code changes to both.

 Check it out at https://cljsnode.herokuapp.com

 Fork on github as a starting point for your own projects.
-A goal is to turn this into a Leiningen template.
+Soon to be available as a Leiningen template.

 ## Requirements